-As mentioned earlier, an important difference between our study and that of Burbidge, Magee, and Robb (2002) is that they look at median wages whereas we focus on more standard wage differentials based on comparisons of mean wages.
+As mentioned earlier, an important difference between our study and Burbidge, Magee and Robb (2002) is that they look at median wages, whereas we focus on more standard wage differentials based on comparisons of mean wages.
 While means and medians often yield similar results, some recent evidence by Chung (2006) shows that using medians tends to understate the growth in returns to education in Canada.
-Using the same Census data as we use here for 1980 and 2000, Chung finds that mean weekly earnings of full time men aged 35-54 grew by 16.3 percentage points more for men with a university degree than for men with only a high school diploma.
+Using the same Census data as we use here for 1980 and 2000, Chung (2006) finds that mean weekly earnings of full-time men age 35-54 grew by 16.3 percentage points more for men with a university degree than for men with only a high school diploma.
 In contrast, the median weekly earnings for the same group of university-educated men grew by only 5.0 percent more than for men with only a high school diploma.
 The results are similar for women.
-Using means indicates a 1.7 percentage point decline in the university-high school gap for full time women aged 35-54, compared to a 9.3 percentage point decline when using medians.
-These numbers suggest that using medians as opposed to means makes a large difference and may explain the difference between our findings and those of Burbidge, Magee, and Robb (2002).19 used instead of the mean.
-As in the case of means, we also present estimates of wage gaps in medians adjusted for experience.
-We do so by running median regressions where the explanatory variables used are education dummies and a quartic in experience, as in the models for conditional means.20 The adjusted median gaps for men are reported in Figure 3b.
-The difference between means and medians is shown more explicitly in Table 1, which compares changes in the wage differentials for the two measures.
+Using means indicates a 1.7 percentage point decline in the university-high school gap for full-time women age 35-54, compared to a 9.3 percentage point decline when using medians.
+These numbers suggest that using medians as opposed to means makes a large difference, and may explain the difference between our findings and those of Burbidge, Magee and Robb (2002).